mahmoud-monem/0-99-Dicimal-Counter/README.md

 ### **Description**

-0-99 Decimal Counter using seven segment
+0-99 Decimal Counter using seven segment, AVR microcontroller and proteus to simulate the task

 ### **Author Info**